humanmade/Export-Humans/README.md

 ## How?

-Export Humans is pretty simple to use. ???.
+Export Humans is pretty simple to use.
+It adds a new "Profile Reports" menu item under "Users" inside the WordPress wp-admin area.

 ### WordPress Plugin

 Clone or submodule this repository into your `plugins` directory, and load it on your BuddyPress site.

-To start using it in your code, ???.

 ## Who?